awsdocs/amazon-s3-userguide/doc_source/tutorial-s3-object-lambda-uppercase.md

 ## Step 4: Create a Lambda function<a name="ol-upper-step4"></a>

-To transform original data, create a Lambda function for use with your S3 Object Lambda access point\.
+To transform original data, create a Lambda function for use with your S3 Object Lambda Access Point\.

 **Topics**
 + [Write Lambda function code and create a deployment package with a virtual environment](#ol-upper-step4-write-lambda)